Fujio Yoshida: Legacy

 A large and scholarly exhibit of her work was mounted by the Fuchu Art Museum near Tokyo in 2002, where her treatment of light was seen as clearly differentiating her work from her husband's.
 The Minneapolis Institute of Arts featured her work in its 2002 exhibition and catalogue, A Japanese Legacy: Four Generations of Yoshida Family Artists.
-In 2003, Fukuoka Art Museum held the first major retrospective of her work, showing 130 of her paintings in an exhibition entitiled Fujio Yoshida: A Painter of Radiance.
+In 2003, Fukuoka Art Museum held the first major retrospective of her work, showing 130 of her paintings in an exhibition entitled Fujio Yoshida: A Painter of Radiance.

 The Yoshida Family: Three Generations of Japanese Print Artist was held at the Art Institute of Chicago in 2018.
 Her works were shown for the first time in the UK at the Dulwich Picture Gallery in Yoshida: Three Generations of Japanese Printmaking 19 June to 3 November 2024.

 Her works are held in a number of institutions, including the Art Institute of Chicago, Cincinnati Art Museum, Minneapolis Institute of Arts, Toledo Museum of Art, Tokyo National Museum, Fukuoka Art Museum, Los Angeles County Museum of Art and Museum of Modern Art, Tokyo.